Know the Facts: Marijuana

 - Know your source.
-Some of the worst effects happen when marijuana is laced or tainted with other drugs.
+This helps ensure that you're familiar with the strength of your marijuana and that it's not laced or tainted with other drugs.

 - Take a break.
 You can build up a tolerance to marijuana, so if you find that you’re smoking more and more, take a couple weeks off.

-- Don’t smoke and drive.
+- Don’t use and drive.
 Your risk of getting into an accident doubles if you’re high.

 How much is too much?